 2. When should I water my French beans?

 When using sprinklers, water only in the morning.
 This allows the water on the leaves to dry during the day.
 Water on the leaves overnight causes fungal infections.
 Drip irrigation allows watering any time of the day.
-Do not water in the afternoon because too much water is lost through evaporation.
+Avoid afternoon irrigation when evaporation is high.